enra64/iot-ledmatrix/host/docs/index.rst

         [Install]
         WantedBy=multi-user.target

-        #. enable & start the service to see your ledmatrix working: :code:`sudo systemctl enable ledmatrix.service && sudo systemctl start ledmatrix.service`
+    #. enable & start the service to see your ledmatrix working :code:`sudo systemctl enable ledmatrix.service && sudo systemctl start ledmatrix.service`

 Note: If you are using :code:`/dev/ttyAMA0` (serial0) for the Arduino you may have to remove this serial port from /boot/cmdline.txt as the Pi will print its boot messages to this port.